Scottish-Tech-Army/learning-play-audit/cdk-stacks/README.md

 ## AWS Deployment architecture

-The LTL Survey consists of:
+The LtL Survey consists of:

 - Backend
   - A DominoDB table of survey responses.
 Each item contains some indexing fields, the survey response in JSON format, and keys to photos submitted as part of the survey response